Here at Handale, we are passionate about maths and for the high quality teaching and learning of mathematics.

 We believe that every child can succeed in maths and we aim to instil this belief in the children themselves.

 Many parents will find that the way maths is taught now is very different from their own experience.
-If there are aspects of maths you would like to know more about, please discuss with your child’s teacher or chat with me before or after school.
+If there are aspects of maths you would like to know more about, please discuss these with the class teacher.

 - To foster a passion for mathematics, developing an understanding of the importance of being numerically literate and how maths connects to the world around them.
 For every single pupil to believe that they can succeed in mathematics.